-- Protect source water for drinking water systems. - Promote coordination efforts both within and outside the Department of Natural Resources for the purpose of expediting the funding of projects. - Continue to implement and expand the department's Capacity Development Program, which implements a strategy to improve the technical, managerial and financial capacity of Missouri's public water systems.
-Additional information is available at dnr.mo.gov/env/wpp/pub/CDstrategy.htm.
+- Protect source water for drinking water systems. - Promote coordination efforts both within and outside the Department of Natural Resources to expedite the funding of projects. - Continue to implement and enhance the Department's Capacity Development Program, which implements a strategy to improve the technical, managerial, and financial capacity of Missouri's public water systems.
+Additional information is available at dnr.mo.gov/env/wpp/ cap-dev.htm.